Aliases for BRAF Gene

 BRAF mutations are found to be recurrent in many cancer types.
 Of these, the mutation of valine 600 to glutamic acid (V600E) is the most prevalent.
 V600E has been determined to be an activating mutation, and cells that harbor it, along with other V600 mutations are sensitive to the BRAF inhibitor dabrafenib.
 It is also common to use MEK inhibition as a substitute for BRAF inhibitors, and the MEK inhibitor trametinib has seen some success in BRAF mutant melanomas.
 BRAF mutations have also been correlated with poor prognosis in many cancer types, although there is at least one study that questions this conclusion in papillary thyroid cancer.

 GeneCards Summary for BRAF Gene

 BRAF (B-Raf Proto-Oncogene, Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with BRAF include Cardiofaciocutaneous Syndrome and Lung Cancer.
-Among its related pathways are Common Cytokine Receptor Gamma-Chain Family Signaling Pathways and RET signaling.
-GO annotations related to this gene include calcium ion binding and transferase activity, transferring phosphorus-containing groups.
+Diseases associated with BRAF include Cardiofaciocutaneous Syndrome 1 and Lung Cancer.
+Among its related pathways are G-protein signaling N-RAS regulation pathway and RET signaling.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and transferase activity, transferring phosphorus-containing groups.
 An important paralog of this gene is RAF1.